bclover/real-world-functional-programming-book/gitbook/part2/get.md

 # get or prop

-The safe way is to create a get function.
+The safe way to access `Objects` is to create a get function.
 For objects you know the shape of, meaning you know what properties and value types they typically have, you can create these yourself.

 ```javascript
 const getFirstName = person => {